 Trump didn’t scold his audience.
 He didn’t say, ‘No, that’s not ok!
-You can’t do that!’.
-He laughed, he laughed along with hundreds of thousands of bigots who gleefully laughed, snickered and giggled at thought of shooting unarmed men, women, and children going through the legal process of presenting themselves for asylum.
+You can’t do that!’, he laughed, He laughed along with thousands of other bigots who gleefully laughed, snickered and giggled at thought of shooting unarmed men, women, and children going through the legal process of presenting themselves for asylum.
 Time and time again Trump has revealed himself as a racist, as a bigot and above all a white supremacist apologist and sympathizer.
 It is evident in past dealings dating back to at least the 1970s, it’s evident in his words and violent rhetoric, his policies, and the people who have made-up and comprised his cabinet.
 And perhaps most of all it is made evident by his cowardice, reluctance and all-out refusal to condemn neo-nazis, white supremacists and white nationalists in both the past and present.
 Of course, his words, and violent dangerous rhetoric have come with consequences Since being elected there have been multiple criminal cases involving white men where Trump’s name or violent rhetoric was invoked in direct relation with threats, acts of violence and assault.
 It’s no coincidence agencies like the Anti-Defamation League, have determined that far-right extremists were responsible for one hundred percent of all terrorist attacks in the U.S. since the end of 2017.
 It’s no coincidence that hate crimes against Jews, Muslims, African-Americans, Hispanics, and other minorities have exploded since 2016 and are currently at unprecedented historic levels.
 And by accounts, Trump is not the slightest bit bothered by it.
 In fact, he revels in it and if anything it’s what keeps his bases amped up and energized.